alexkp98/PomoFocus/readme -development notes.txt

 13-.09.21
 updated linking to github
+add data for non completed items add date and status in csv format

 To-Do
 -- custom time for all timers
 -- Sound for long and short break
--- add date and status in csv format
--- add data for non completed items
+-- add open button for csv file
+--